-Experiment 1 showed that adults can identify path shapes viewed from different perspectives when the speed profile was held constant.
-Experiment 2 showed that adults can identify the speed profile of an event on a curved path when viewed from different perspectives.
-Experiment 3 was designed to test if adults can simultaneously and separately identify path shapes and speed profiles when both are allowed to vary between events.
+Experiment 1 showed that adults can identify path shapes viewed from different perspectives when the speed profile is held constant; Experiment 2 showed that adults can identify the speed profile of an event on a curved path when the event is viewed from different perspectives.
+Experiment 3 was designed to test whether or not adults can simultaneously and separately identify path shapes and speed profiles when both are allowed to vary between events.
 It is possible that path shape and speed profile are detected as integral properties of trajectory forms, but the ability to detect these aspects separately would be more powerful and efficient.

 We created a set of 25 different events by combining 5 different path shapes with 5 different speed profiles.
-Observers might perceive each event as a unique integral form, and if so, they would have to become familiar with each of the 25 members of the set to be able to recognize the events.
+Observers might perceive each event as a unique integral form; if so, they would have to become familiar with each of the 25 members of the set to be able to recognize the events.
 Nevertheless, we trained observers only with the 5 path shapes and 5 speed profiles.
 Observers were not familiarized with the 25 events composed of these respective subsets.
-The question was whether they would be able to recognize the events nevertheless in terms of the path and speed forms?
-This was as a strong test of the hypothesis that trajectory forms provide information for event recognition because, strictly speaking, observers were not allowed to become familiar with the trajectory form for each event to be recognized.
-Furthermore, they were familiarized with path shapes and speed profiles viewed from a different 3D perspective than the one in which recognition was tested.
-So, another question addressed in this experiment was whether observers would exhibit constancy of event recognition.
+The question was whether observers would nevertheless be able to recognize the events in terms of the path and speed forms.
+This was a strong test of the hypothesis that trajectory forms provide information for event recognition, because, strictly speaking, observers were not allowed to become familiar with the trajectory form for each event to be recognized.
+Furthermore, they were familiarized with path shapes and speed profiles